infsci2560sp17/full-stack-web-yas42/README.md

     or delete their old post.
 All post will also have an upvote/ downvote option.
 All public data will be accessible through RESTful services.
 5. Why is your proposed Web application unique or creative beyond simply meeting the minimum requirements?
+    - The purpose of my site is to bring the fans the one of a kind friendly “Sports bar” environment to the Internet community.
+I will closely monitor their comment to minimize the negative, harsh posts or comments in my community.
+If possible, with the game highlight and game stats, I am looking forward to bring the user a whole new way of viewing NFL highlights.

 ## Build status